Solved: Could Mortgage Pre-Approval Hurt Your Credit Score?

 Unless you are planning to pay all cash, mortgage pre-approval is an important step in the process of buying a home — no matter what type of financing you choose.

 You may have heard that applying for a credit card can reduce your credit score, and you might wonder if applying for mortgage preapproval would do the same.
 It’s wise to protect your credit score when you’re considering a big purchase.
-But there is good news.
-The impact of pre-approval is small, and it’s well worth the benefits when you’re serious about buying a home.

 What Exactly Is Pre-Approval?

-Being pre-approved means a home financier has verified the amount of money they will finance for you.
-When you fill out a mortgage preapproval application, you provide documentation of information such as income, employment, and savings.
-The financier examines the buyer’s financial background—including credit score, income, and debts—to determine the amount of the mortgage loan or other financing they’re willing to provide.
+When you fill out a mortgage pre-approval application, you provide documentation of information such as income, employment, and savings.
+The financier examines the buyer’s financial background —including credit score, income, and debts — to determine how much financing they’re willing to provide.

 A financier will verify your application and give you a pre-approval letter stating the maximum amount of financing and the rate you may qualify for.